 Our main programming space, Points North features a comfortable lounge & multi-use gathering space where coffee, tea, and snacks are served throughout the day.

 This space is open 24 hours a day, and bathrooms & shower rooms are also located here, just a few minutes’ walk away from your cabin.

-Our main studio space at the Edge, we use the Points North Studio to facilitate circles, specialty workshops, sound baths, and small-group movement sessions.
+Designed in the shape of a circle, we use our original studio to facilitate circles, specialty workshops, sound baths, and small-group movement sessions.